Precise Quantum Chemistry calculations with few Slater Determinants: Implementation details

-where $i,j,k,\ell \in \{1,\dots, \norb\}$ and $\sigma,\sigma^\prime \in \{\uparrow, \downarrow\}$.
+where $\mu,\nu,\xi,\zeta \in \{1,\dots, \norb\}$ and $\sigma,\sigma^\prime \in \{\uparrow, \downarrow\}$.

-We get the values for the one-and two electron integrals ($h_{ijk\ell}, h_{ij}, E_{nuc}$) of the Hamiltonian \cref{eq:hamiltonian} from PySCF \cite{Sun2015_pyscf1,Sun2017pyscf2,Sun2020_pyscf3}, work in the molecular orbital basis and use complex-valued Slater determinants in double precision unless otherwise specified.
-We remark that the $\mathcal O(\norb^5)$ scaling of transforming the two-electron integral explictly into an orthogonal basis can be straightforwardly reduced to $\mathcal O(\norb^4)$, by including it in \cref{eq:contraction_part1}/\eqref{eq:contraction_part2b} and contracting the tensors in an efficient order.
+We get the values for the one- and two-electron integrals, $h_{\mu\nu\xi\zeta}, h_{\mu\nu}$, and $E_{nuc}$, from PySCF~\cite{Sun2020_pyscf3}.
+We choose the molecular orbital basis obtained from a Hartree-Fock calculation as an orthonormal basis, and use complex-valued Slater determinants in double precision unless otherwise specified.
+We remark that the $\mathcal O(\norb^5)$ scaling of transforming the two-electron integral explicitly into an orthogonal basis could be straightforwardly avoided by including it in \externalcref{main-eq:contraction_part1}/\externalcref{main-eq:contraction_part2b} in the main text and contracting the tensors in $\mathcal O(\norb^4)$.